Dixon Truck Accident Lawyer (707) 564-1900

 Waiting to speak to a lawyer will only serve to hurt your case and bolster the chances that the truck company gets to walk away from the accident without being held accountable.
 Take action today and contact me, Ed Smith.
 I am a Dixon truck accident lawyer with 30 years of experience handling personal injury and wrongful death claims.Dixon Truck Accident Lawyer

 I’m Ed Smith, a Dixon Truck Accident Lawyer.
 Dealing with truck and insurance companies can be a complicated and frustrating experience- let me help you.
-If you or someone you love has been injured in a truck accident please call me right away for free and friendly advice at (707) 564-1900 or toll free at (800) 404-5400.
+If you or someone you love has been injured in a truck accident please call me right away for free and friendly advice at (707) 564-1900.
 Don’t let the truck company walk away without being held accountable.
 Contact me today.

 I am a California member of the Million Dollar Advocates forum, a select group of top lawyers who have won million-dollar settlements and verdicts for their clients.